gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # 1. <a name="1"></a>Prelude

 This audit is not about viability of the business around contracts.
 Only source code quality and security is audited.
-This audit is delivered with the following:
+This audit is delivered with the following :
 - A report ;
 - Source code commented with references ;
 - Updates on unit tests ;